-Consumer Price Index (CPI) inflation witnessed high volatility and remained in double digits during the period 2008-09 to 2011-12.
+Inflation.
+Consumer Price Index (CPI) inflation witnessed high volatility and remained in double digits during the period 2008-09 to 2011-12 but has decreased in the period since.
 It reached a record high level of 25.3 per cent in August 2008, largely due to the significant rise in international commodity prices.
 Although inflation decelerated following the stability in international commodity prices in early 2009, devastating floods in 2010 severely disrupted the supply chain resulting in significant inflationary pressures.
-In 2012-13, CPI inflation decreased significantly to 7.4 per cent, principally due to a slowdown in economic activity, stability in international commodity prices, the absence of power tariff adjustments implemented by the Government and a significant decline in gas tariff rates.
+In 2014-15 and 2015-16 average CPI inflation eased significantly to 4.53 per cent and 2.86 per cent respectively from 8.62 per cent in 2013-14, reflecting the positive impact of monetary policy, fall in global commodity prices particularly that of crude oil and exchange rate stability.